SyntheticAdil/BreastCancerPredictor/README.md

 I began this project after learning a bit about Deep Learning & thought of using it to make a project which can detect breast cancer with a decent accuracy.
 The way this model works is that, it takes dataset from the SKLearn library & using it, I created a Pandas dataframe for the easier comprehension of the dataset.
-After that, it was mainly the same machine learning process with load of Maths.
-Additionally, I found that using the normal dataset was giivng me low accuracies so I used the StandardScaler function to standardise my data for better accuracies.
+After that, it was mainly the same machine learning process with loads of Maths.
+Additionally, using the normal dataset was giving me low accuracies so I used the StandardScaler function to standardise my data for better accuracies.
 After that I built a predective model & converted the values to labels.

 ##User Manual :